-Watertown has met it's first year goal of enrolling 1,500 residents in city sponsored curbside compositing.
-We are currently accepting preregistration for additional households to start when more funding becomes available.
-Preregister now and you will be notified via email as soon as space is available in the city program.
-If you would like to start sooner you can enroll now for $14.99 a month, plus $38 for a starter kit, while on the wait list.
-Please contact us here to enroll now.
+Watertown has met it's first year goal of enrolling residents in city sponsored curbside compositing.
+We are currently preregistering additional households to start when more funding becomes available.
+Select preregister below to create an account and you will be notified via email when you can enroll.

 Reaching this goal already is an incredible achievement and shows how much interest there is in composting and keeping food scraps out of the waste stream.
 Watertown does not currently have a set timeline for program expansion, but they hope to provide more information as soon as possible.
 Thank you for your interest in composting and make sure to keep spreading the word about the program!

 This program is only open for residents in buildings that contain 4 units or less and have city-provided trash and recycling pickup.
 If you have questions about eligibility, please email: firstname.lastname@example.org

 As part of the program, you will receive a Starter Kit and online account to manage your service.
 The Starter Kit includes a 13 gallon wheeled tote with locking lid to place on the curb for pickup and two rolls of compostable bin liners, one for the curbside bin and one for a countertop kitchen bin.